 Across the vast, undulating expanse of Imperial Russia, where birch groves whispered secrets and villages crouched beneath wide, sullen skies, rumors traveled faster than the wind.
 In the early 1840s, on the verge of muddy spring, a carriage rolled down the rutted roads of an unremarkable province, its wheels splattering slush on the faded coats of roadside peasants.
 The carriage belonged to a man whose name would soon be on everyone’s lips—from dour town clerks to the drunken nobility and gossipy servants: Chichikov.
 Polite, portly, mysterious, and impeccably dressed in a tailored frock coat, Chichikov was the sort of visitor who arrived with the rain, vanished with the fog, and left confusion in his wake.

-No one could quite place him.
-He was neither a government inspector nor a tax collector, and yet he bore himself with the gravitas of both.
-Letters of introduction smoothed his way into manor houses large and small.
 His conversation sparkled just enough to flatter, never to outshine, and he seemed to possess an uncanny memory for family trees and ancestral scandals.
 But it wasn’t Chichikov’s manners or his carriage that set provincial society ablaze—it was his peculiar business.
 He sought to buy serfs, but not living souls.
 Instead, he wanted the paperwork for peasants who had died since the last census, souls who lingered only in ledgers and lists, weighing down a landlord’s tax bill.

 The notion was so odd, so fantastical, that it wormed into every fireside chat and churchyard gathering.
 Was Chichikov mad, or a genius?
 Was there a secret fortune to be made in dead souls?
 Landowners, strapped for cash and desperate for relief from government levies, were quick to listen.
 Yet as Chichikov’s shadow fell over the countryside, he revealed more than just the foibles of the landowning class—he exposed the tangled roots of pride, ambition, and despair that held rural Russia captive.